MKmknd/bouffier-java/README.md

 ### `BOUFFIER_JAVA_FORMAT`
 The format of output AST file. (default is `yaml`)

-You can choose the following format.
+You can choose the following formats:

 - yaml
 - xml

 ### `BOUFFIER_JAVA_PARSE_MODE`
-You can choose the following type.
+You can choose the following types:

 - file
 - method